 - to comply with legal and regulatory requirements;

-in order to provide third party goods or services available through our Website.
+- and in order to provide third party goods or services available through our Website

 4.2 We may use your email address to send you updates about our Services.
-You can control your email preferences on the settings page accessed through any email which we have sent you.
+You can control your email preferences on the settings page accessed through any email that we have sent you.

 5. Storage of Information/Data Security

-5.1 ACC use secure hosting at Tier 1 data centres in the UK, which consist of redundant networking connections with high levels of both digital and physical security and deploy leading EU based Cloud Software as a Services (SaaS) to support our Enterprise Resource Planning (ERP) systems.
+We use secure hosting at Tier 1 data centres, with high levels of both digital and physical security and deploy leading EU based Cloud Software as a Services (SaaS) to support our Enterprise Resource Planning (ERP) systems.

-ACC ensure that the servers and their applications and security packages, are fully up to date at all times, to provide the best possible security and performance to our Clients.
-In addition to this, we operate our own dedicated Firewall that sits in front of the server to help protect against DDoS and other attacks.
+We keep our servers and their applications and security packages, up to date, to provide the best possible security and performance to our Clients.

 6. Legal Basis for Processing Your Information